taylorabranson/garmin-wind-speed-direction/README.md

 Side load application on device.

-Settings (in the Garmin Connect mobile app) are only available for apps downloaded from the Garmin Connect Store.
+NOTE: Settings (in the Garmin Connect mobile app) are only available for apps downloaded from the Garmin Connect Store.
+And so, entering API keys, selecting data source, etc. are unavailable when side loading.

 ## Features
   - User selects unit type for wind speed (m/s, mph, kph)
   - User selects data source
+  - User inputs api-key
+  - Show connection info if no connection available

+### TODO
+  - Add YahooWeather API

 ### Planned Features

-  Garmin Connect Settings
-  - User input api-key

-  Other
-  - Check for data connection
   - Use ClimaCell's wind forecast to provide wind data in absence of data connection

-### TODO

-  - Update resources template (maybe?)